Pickett's Charge: Infantry assault

-The entire force that stepped off toward the Union positions at about 2 p.m. comprised about 12,500 men.
+The entire force that stepped off toward the Union positions at about 2:00 p.m. comprised about 12,500 men.
 Although the attack is popularly called a "charge", the men marched deliberately in line, prepared to speed up and charge only when they were within a few hundred yards of the enemy.
 The line consisted of Pettigrew and Trimble on the left, and Pickett to the right.
 The nine brigades of men stretched over a mile-long (1,600 m) front.
 The Confederates immediately encountered heavy artillery fire and were slowed by fences in their path.
 Fire from Lt.
 Col. Freeman McGilvery's concealed artillery positions north of Little Round Top raked the Confederate right flank, artillery fire from Cemetery Hill hit the left, while the center faced the cannons of the II Corps with the Union artillery reserve in a second line behind.
 The ground between Seminary Ridge and Cemetery Ridge is slightly undulating, and the advancing troops periodically disappeared from the view of the Union cannoneers while advancing the nearly three quarters of a mile across open fields to reach the Union line.

 As the three Confederate divisions advanced, awaiting Union soldiers began shouting "Fredericksburg!
 Fredericksburg!
 Fredericksburg!" in reference to the disastrous Union advance on the Confederate line during the 1862 Battle of Fredericksburg.
 Shell and solid shot in the beginning turned to canister and musket fire as the Confederates came within 400 yards of the Union line.
 At this point Confederate unit cohesion and morale began to break down.
 The last shelter before reaching the Union lines lay at 300 yards, in the sunken depression of the Emmitsburg Road.
 Thousands of Confederates took to the ground there and refused to advance any further, many surrendering to Union troops after the battle.
-Over 2/3rds of the initial force may have failed to make the final charge; at contact the mile-long front had shrunk to less than half a mile, as the men filled in gaps that appeared throughout the line and followed the natural tendency to move away from the flanking fire.
+Over two-thirds of the initial force may have failed to make the final charge; at contact the mile-long front had shrunk to less than half a mile, as the men filled in gaps that appeared throughout the line and followed the natural tendency to move away from the flanking fire.